kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 The controller ensures there is only one Tekton pipeline running at a time.
 We configure our pipelines to always push to the same branch.
 This ensures we only ever open one PR to update the model because GitHub doesn't allow multiple PRs to be created from the same branch.

+Once the PR is merged [Anthos Config Mesh](https://cloud.google.com/anthos/config-management) automatically applies the Kubernetes manifests to our Kubernetes cluster.

 ### Why Tekton